Density Estimation in Infinite Dimensional Exponential Families: Introduction

-To address the above problem, \cite{Fukumizu-09a} proposed a sieves method involving pseudo-MLE by restricting the infinite dimensional manifold $\Cal{P}$ to a series of finite-dimensional submanifolds, which enlarge as the sample size increases, i.e., $p_{\hat{f}^{(l)}}$ is the density estimator with $\hat{f}^{(l)}=\arg\max_{f\in\Cal{F}^{(l)}}\frac{1}{n}\sum^n_{i=1}f(X_i)-A(f)$ where $\Cal{F}^{(l)}=\{f\in\eu{H}^{(l)}:A(f)<\infty\}$ and $(\eu{H}^{(l)})^\infty_{l=1}$ is a sequence of finite-dimensional subspaces of $\eu{H}$ such that $\eu{H}^{(l)}\subset\eu{H}^{(l+1)}$ for all $l\in\bb{N}$.
+In the finite-dimensional case where $\theta\in\Theta\subset\bb{R}^m$, estimating $p_\theta$ through maximum likelihood (ML) leads to solving elegant likelihood equations \cite[Chapter 5]{Brown-86}.
+However, in the infinite dimensional case (assuming $p_0\in\Cal{P}$), as in many non-parametric estimation methods, a straightforward extension of maximum likelihood estimation (MLE) suffers from the problem of ill-posedness \cite[Section 1.3.1]{Fukumizu-09a}.
+To address this problem, \cite{Fukumizu-09a} proposed a method of sieves involving pseudo-MLE by restricting the infinite dimensional manifold $\Cal{P}$ to a series of finite-dimensional submanifolds, which enlarge as the sample size increases, i.e., $p_{\hat{f}^{(l)}}$ is the density estimator with where $\Cal{F}^{(l)}=\{f\in\eu{H}^{(l)}:e^{A(f)}<\infty\}$ and $(\eu{H}^{(l)})^\infty_{l=1}$ is a sequence of finite-dimensional subspaces of $\eu{H}$ such that $\eu{H}^{(l)}\subset\eu{H}^{(l+1)}$ for all $l\in\bb{N}$.
 While the consistency of $p_{\hat{f}^{(l)}}$ is proved in Kullback-Leibler (KL) divergence \cite[Theorem 6]{Fukumizu-09a}, the method suffers from many drawbacks that are both theoretical and computational in nature.
-On the theoretical front, the consistency in \cite[Theorem 6]{Fukumizu-09a} is established by assuming a decay rate on the eigenvalues of the covariance operator (see (A-2) and the discussion in Section 1.4 of \cite{Fukumizu-09a} for details), which is usually difficult to check in practice.
-Moreover, it is not clear which classes of RKHS should be used to obtain a consistent estimator \cite[(A-1)]{Fukumizu-09a}.
-In addition, the paper does not provide any discussion about the convergence rates.
-On the practical side, the estimator is not attractive as it can be quite difficult to construct the sequence $(\eu{H}^{(l)})^\infty_{l=1}$ that satisfies the assumptions in \cite[Theorem 6]{Fukumizu-09a}.
+On the theoretical front, the consistency in \citet[Theorem 6]{Fukumizu-09a} is established by assuming a decay rate on the eigenvalues of the covariance operator (see (A-2) and the discussion in Section 1.4 of \cite{Fukumizu-09a} for details), which is usually difficult to check in practice.
+Moreover, it is not clear which classes of RKHS should be used to obtain a consistent estimator \cite[(A-1)]{Fukumizu-09a} and the paper does not provide any discussion about the convergence rates.
+On the practical side, the estimator is not attractive as it can be quite difficult to construct the sequence $(\eu{H}^{(l)})^\infty_{l=1}$ that satisfies the assumptions in \citet[Theorem 6]{Fukumizu-09a}.
 In fact, the impracticality of the estimator, $\hat{f}^{(l)}$ is accentuated by the difficulty in efficiently handling $A(f)$ (though it can be approximated by numerical integration).